How to maintain good mental health during winter? – Telemundo New York (47)

 HAVE A GRATITUDE PRACTICE

-Sometimes in the winter you miss many things that you do in the summer, the connection to the heat and you focus a lot on that.
-But making a change in our thoughts and being grateful can help us feel better.
+Sometimes in the winter one misses many activities that they do in the summer.
+However, making a change in our thoughts and being grateful for what we have at the moment can help us feel better.

 “When the mind appreciates what we have today, there is more fullness, more satisfaction and it generates a better state of mind.”